Skillet Apple Pie Dessert Biscuits

 Frozen biscuits can be used in place of refrigerated.
 They don't bake up quite a pretty but they are delicious.

-Apple pie filling can be used, but the homemade filling is extremely delicious and so easy to make.
+Canned apple pie filling can be used, but the homemade filling is extremely delicious and so easy to make.
 If you must use canned apples be sure to cut them into the correct size pieces before adding to the pan.

 - Cut the apples into the correct size.
 Too large and they will be crunchy and too small and they will disintegrate.